The Future Of Activism Is People Based

 Advertisement

-“Being 'people based' means we center around the needs of people — the complete and whole needs of people,” Adams tells Refinery29.
-“As a result, although someone may join us while we are fighting for housing justice, we are able to teach and train them on issues such as intimate partner violence and sexual violence, or justice for queer, trans, and intersex people.”

-Adams makes these points and more in an episode of a new YouTube docu-series, Fundamental, which will premiere on March 4.
-It was produced in conjunction with the Global Fund For Women, an international organization that advocates for gender equality and the human rights of women and girls.
+Adams makes these points and more in an episode of a new YouTube docu-series, Fundamental, which will premiere on 4th March.
+It was produced in conjunction with the Global Fund For Women, an international organisation that advocates for gender equality and the human rights of women and girls.

 In the short, there’s a scene in which Adams explains the differences between gender expression and gender identity to a group of people at a Freedom Inc. meeting.